August has finally come to an end!

 - white blood cell count

 After my routine blood tests this year, my doctor found out that I was suffering with leucopenia.
 What this basically means is that my white blood cell count was super low.
-White blood are the body’s immunity cells that fight against viruses, bacteria and any foreign invaders in the body.
-Thus if your white blood cell count is low, you have an increased risk of not only getting an infection but also dying from that infection.
+White blood cells are the body’s immunity cells that fight against viruses, bacteria and any foreign invaders in the body.
+Thus, if your white blood cell count is low, you have an increased risk of not only getting an infection but also dying from that infection.
 Even though Epilim was doing wonders for my moods, it was destroying my physical health.
 After the blood test results, my psychiatrist weaned my off Epilim and started me on Quetoser.

 I wish I could say my strength is what got me through the five days, but I would be lying.
 The strength of those that love me is the only reason I am alive today.
 They shone light in places I thought only darkness resided.
 I truly am blessed to have them in my life.